Inslee declares state of emergency over Washington measles outbreak

 OLYMPIA — With an outbreak of measles centered in Clark County, Gov. Jay Inslee Friday announced a state of emergency, calling the situation an “extreme public health risk that may quickly spread to other counties.”

-There are 25 confirmed cases in Clark County, and a single known case in King County after a man in his 50s contracted measles and was hospitalized following a recent trip to Vancouver, according to a news release from Inslee’s office.
-As of Friday, Clark County Public Health had posted even higher numbers, with 30 confirmed and nine suspected cases.
+As of Friday afternoon, there were 30 confirmed cases in Clark County, and a single known case in King County after a man in his 50s contracted measles and was hospitalized following a recent trip to Vancouver, according to the state Department of Health (DOH).
+Clark County Public Health reports an additional nine suspected measles cases.

-The state of emergency directs state agencies and departments to use their resources to assist affected areas in their response.

-Additionally, Washington’s Emergency Operations Center is coordinating resources to support the state Department of Health and local officials to reduce impacts of the outbreak, and assess for any possible long-term effects.
+State agencies will work with local health departments and emergency management teams to help respond to any needs, including epidemiology to verify suspected cases, technical assistance to educate the public on measles outbreaks and guidance on how to protect vulnerable populations, according to Tara Lee, spokeswoman for the governor.

 Most Read Local Stories